kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 8. Create `test-pod-3` and `test-pod-4` Pods with `spec.schedulingGroup` pointing to `tas-test-B`
    and node affinities pointing to the same node.
 9. Both pods are scheduled successfully (TAS works).
-10. Downgrade API Server and Scheduler to v1.36 with feature gates disabled.
+10. Restart API Server and Scheduler with `TopologyAwareWorkloadScheduling` feature gate disabled.
 11. Create `test-pod-5` and `test-pod-6` Pods with `spec.schedulingGroup` pointing to `tas-test-C`
     and node affinities pointing to two different nodes.
 Note: We use a pod group created in step 5 because creating new PodGroup objects with schedulingConstraints is disabled.
 13. The pods are scheduled successfully (schedulingConstraints logic is ignored because the schedulingGroup field is dropped by the v1.36 API server).
-15. Upgrade API Server and Scheduler back to v1.37 with feature gates enabled.
+15. Restart API Server and Scheduler with `TopologyAwareWorkloadScheduling` feature gate enabled.
 16. Repeat steps 6 to 9 with `tas-test-D` and `tas-test-E`.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?